 A Youth-led Grantmaking Process

-Each year we welcome a new cohort young people with a strong interest in civil service and social justice to our Brooklyn Youth Fellowship.
+Each year we welcome a new cohort young people with a strong interest in social justice to our Brooklyn Youth Fellowship.
 Over a 10 month period, Fellows participate in trainings, strategic planning discussions for the Foundation, and design their own youth-led grantmaking process called the Youth Voice Awards.
-The Fellows also design and faciliate an annual conference for young people to elevate solutions to justice issues in their communities.
+The Fellows also design and facilitate an annual conference for young people to elevate solutions to justice issues in their communities.

 Highlights from the 2017 Youth Conference:

 Youth Voice Awards

 The Youth Voice Awards celebrates outstanding youth-led projects selected for funding by the Foundation's Brooklyn Youth Fellows.
 The Youth Voice Awards is a youth-led and youth-designed grantmaking process that supports projects submitted by young people in partnership with local nonprofits.
 Projects are designed to address the Fellows' seven justice pillars: LGBTQ Justice, Economic and Housing Justice, Public Health and Reproductive Justice, Food and Environmental Justice, Immigrant Justice, Education Justice, and Racial and Gender Justice.